varunmc/bill-of-materials/README.md

 # bill-of-materials
 _Declaration of all external Maven artifacts used by the platform_

-A "Bill of Materials" (BOM) is a POM defining the default version of dependencies that could be used by a project.
+A "Bill Of Materials" (BOM) is a POM defining the default version of dependencies that could be used by a project.
 That project would then import this BOM thereby making available all declared dependencies.
 For more information, read [Importing Dependencies](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies).

 _**This BOM is imported into the platform [parent](https://github.com/varunmc/parent).**_